Malaysia seeks sharp cuts in $20 bln China-backed rail link

 The 688 kilometer (430 miles) East Coast Rail Link is a key part of China's regional Belt and Road infrastructure initiative.
 It would connect Malaysia's west coast to rural eastern states.
 It is largely financed by China and the main contract was awarded in 2016 to the China Communication Construction Company, or CCCC, by former Prime Minister Najib Razak, who was defeated in May 9 elections.

-Finance Minister Lim Guan Eng said the project final cost, which is nearly 50 percent higher than that estimated by the previous government, includes land acquisition, interest, fees and other operational costs.
-The 81 billion ringgit doesn't include operating costs, he said.
+Finance Minister Lim Guan Eng said the project's final cost, which is nearly 50 percent higher than estimated by the previous government, includes land acquisition, interest, fees and other operational costs.

 "We expect that the ECRL project will only become financially and economically feasible if there is a drastic price reduction of the project by the CCCC.
 Discussions on cost will be held with the contracting parties and others involved in the project," Lim said in a statement.